ThatGuyJamal/sudoku-rs/README.md

 ![example image](./sudoku_example.png)

+## Features

+- [x] 9x9 Sudoku Board
+- [x] Random Puzzle Generation
+- [ ] Saving current game progress

 ## Running Yourself

-To run the game you need to have a rust development enviroment install on your computer.
+To run the game you need to have a rust development environment install on your computer.

 Steps: